-Objective: The BCI Organisation provides a gender equal work environment for all its employees and partner teams, and provides the means for everyone in the BCI Organisation to carry out their work in a gender sensitive way.
+The Organisation provides a gender equal work environment for all its employees and partner teams, and provides the means for everyone in the Organisation to carry out their work in a gender sensitive way.

-Commitment: BCI's employment policies and processes, partner relationships provides for the realisation of gender equal rights and opportunities, and everyone across the BCI Organisation has the knowledge, tools and skills to support a gender sensitive approach to BCI's work.
+BCl's employment policies and processes, partner relationships provides for the realisation of gender equal rights and opportunities, and everyone across the Organisation has the knowledge, tools and skills to support a gender sensitive approach to BCl's work.

-( Goal 3.6 Goal 3.1 Gender equality is a strategic priority for BCI Goal 3.2 Sufficient resources are allocated to deliver the BCI Gender Strategy Goal 3.3 BCI has diverse representation at Council and leadership levels Goal 3.4 BCI provides gender equitable employment rights, opportunities and conditions Goal 3.5 All BCI staff are trained on gender power dynamics BCI integrates a gender sensitive approach in its support to BCI country teams, Implementing and Strategic Partners and 3 rd party verifiers
+- Goal 3.1 Gender equality is a strategic priority for BCI - Goal 3.2 Sufficient resources are allocated to deliver the BCI Gender Strategy - Goal 3.3 BCI has diverse representation at Council and leadership levels - Goal 3.4 BCI provides gender equitable employment rights, opportunities and conditions - Goal 3.5 All BCI staff are trained on gender power dynamics - Goal 3.6 BCI integrates a gender sensitive approach in its support to BCI country teams, Implementing and Strategic Partners and Third-party verifiers